The sustainable BioBTX technology

 With the ICCP technology BioBTX can create BTX from bio-based feedstock.
 In Groningen labaratory and pilot plant capabilities have been used to prove the feasibility of producing BTX from biomass.
 These tests have proven successful.
 In 2016 BioBTX created the first 100% bio-PET from non-food biomass; a huge accomplishment for the transition towards a more biobased society.
 BioBTX is currently fine-tuning its technology to ensure the production runs as effectively and efficiently as possible.
 In the future we expect we can produce biobased BTX on a global scale for a competitive price.

 BioBTX demonstrated plastic waste can be transformed into BTX using the sustainable ICCP technology.
 Plastic waste mostly ends up in landfills or is incinerated.
 Neither of these options are considered sustainable or friendly to the environment, as plastics degrade very slowly and the burning of plastics emits a high amount of CO2 gasses.
 BioBTX turns trash into treasure with our transformative technology.
 A great benefit of the ICCP technology used to create BTX from plastic waste is that there is no need for costly separation of plastics: the whole plastic product can be supplied to the reactor.
 This is especially suitable for materials that are not suitable for mechanical recycling, such as multi-layered plastics, mixed plastic waste and waste consisting of a combination of plastics and biomass.
-In 2019 BTX production from plastic waste will be started on pilot scale, as this would position BioBTX as a serious frontrunner in circular economy technology.
+In 2019 BTX production from plastic waste was started on pilot scale, this will position BioBTX as a serious frontrunner in circular economy technology.

 The future of BTX is bio-based and circular in nature.